mrozekma/serial-bridge/doc/index.rst

 To add shared sessions to MobaXterm:

-* Go to Settings -> Manage shared sessions.
+* Go to "Settings" -> "Manage shared sessions".
 * Click "Add".
 * Choose the root node's name and icon.
 * Set the backend protocol to "http / https".